EspeoBlockchain/gardener-server/docs/getting-started.rst

   docker ps

-After that you need to copy our smart contracts variables from template:
+After that you need to copy our smart contracts variables from template.
+Make sure that you are in gardener-smart-contracts directory, then:
 ::

-  cd gardener-smart-contracts
   make copy-env

-Same attempt for gardener server:
+Proceed with the same in the gardener-server directory:
 ::

-  cd ../gardener-server
   make copy-env

 Install dependencies
 --------------------

 Now, we are going to install dependencies that Gardener smart contract relies on.
-You can do it by:
+When you are in gardener-smart-contracts directory, then:
 ::

-  cd ../gardener-smart-contract
   npm install